rianvdm/my-music-next/README.md

 ### Hello 👋

 My name is [Rian van der Merwe](https://elezea.com/) and this site started as a side project about the music I listen to, but then I got obsessed with it and now it's a whole lot more.
 The home page pulls data from [my Last.fm activity](https://www.last.fm/user/bordesak), and then it gets ✨enhanced✨ via APIs from Spotify, ChatGPT, and Perplexity.
-And then it just expanded from there to what it is now—essentially a full-fledged artist and album database.
+The whole thing expanded from that initial idea, to where it is now essentially a full-fledged artist and album database.
 So have fun.
 Use the site to find information about an artist or album, and find your next favorite listen.

 The site is built on [Cloudflare](https://cloudflare.com/) products, including [Pages](https://pages.cloudflare.com/), [Workers](https://workers.cloudflare.com/), and [Workers KV](https://www.cloudflare.com/developer-platform/workers-kv/).
 It's a wonderful set of tools to work with--and I'm not just saying that because [I work there](https://elezea.com/portfolio/).